 - More Concentrated Than Traditional Shampoos: This means one shampoo bar lasts for months compared to the traditional liquid shampoo bottles.

-- Convenient To Carry: Shampoo bars are travel-friendly, and you need not worry about spillage or liquid restrictions while traveling.
+- Convenient To Carry: Shampoo bars are travel-friendly and easier to pack, and you need not worry about spillage or liquid restrictions while traveling.

 - Customizable: You can customize the recipe and mold it according to the unique needs of your hair.